 Men would be 11 feet tall, for example, if we were as dimorphic as the elephant seal; they’d be the size of a walnut if we were like the blanket octopus.
 And don’t we all think that glistening iridescent skin, like the feathers on male birds, would make men more fabulously attractive?
 It’s a no-brainer.

 In any case, coincidentally the New York Times put together an animated video about one of my favorite examples: the green spoonworm.
 The male spoonworm is very small compared to the female, equivalent to a human male being about the size of a breath mint.
 And he lives his entire life inside of the female’s digestive tract.
 Now that’s sexual dimorphism!
-Enjoy:Lisa Wade is a professor at Occidental College.
+Enjoy:Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.